sci-hpc/scicluster/sci-cluster/getting_started.rst

 The frontend should only be used for job preparation (see below) and simple file operations.

 You will also be in your home directory ``/home/username``.
 Here, you have ~ 4.5 GB at your disposal with everyday backup.
 For actual work, please use the work area at ``/work8``.
-It is better to make a directory with your username as
+It is better to make a directory with your username (if it is not made by admin for you) as

 ::